 The main mold that would be classified as dangerous is black mold, or Stachybotrys chartarum.
 This species of mold produces toxins and will create more long-lasting health problems besides allergic symptoms.
 This is the true “dangerous” mold you need to watch for.
 Sometimes Aspergillus mold is also classed as a dangerous black mold, though it is less hazardous for healthy adults.

 According to this professional mold removal company located in Jacksonville, not only can black mold create a mix of the usual allergy reactions, you can develop more serious illnesses with exposure.
 Sinus and lung infections, asthma, and overall fatigue.
 Open wounds or injuries are more likely to get infected due to spores and toxins in the air, sometimes leading to critical levels of sepsis.

 That said, this is the mold you need to be the most concerned about.
 It likes damp areas and looks like blotchy smudges on the walls or floor.
 Once you smell it, you can usually recognize the musty aroma and by then you should hire water and mold remediation in New York City.

-The best way to avoid getting black mold is to make sure that there are no leaking pipes or fixtures in the house (particularly the basement) and to keep all parts of your house well-ventilated.
-A dehumidifier can be a great investment for this.
+The best way to avoid getting black mold is to make sure that there are no leaking pipes or fixtures in the house (particularly the basement) and to keep all parts of your house well-ventilated, foundation vent covers are also great investment for this.

 As we said, telling one mold from another is really not easy.
 When you see smudges or crusty growths in damp places that are red, orange, green, pink or yellow, you probably do have some other kind of mold, just not the dangerous black kind.
 If you are seeing a crust of white forming on concrete or stone, that is more likely just a mineral deposit that forms with moisture.
 Not mold at all, and harmless.
 Take a look at all the kind of asbestos and learn how to treat them at home.